 What happens in these sessions?

-The sessions are one hour long.
+The sessions are one hour and 15 minutes.
 We start with brief introductions.
-A short introduction of a method is given for around 10 minutes by one or two people.
+A short introduction of a method is given for around 15 minutes by one or two people.
 The facilitator then encourages short comments, statements, queries from those listening.
 The session is carefully facilitated to give everyone an opportunity to contribute either at the time (or afterwards).
 Someone summarises at the end of the hour.
-There is time at the end for reflections on how the session went and a written summary is produced (or parts of the recording are made available).
+There is time at the end for reflections on how the session went and a written summary is produced (and parts of the recording are made available).

 Outputs: